cloudera/hue/docs/docs-site/content/user/editor/_index.md

 The goal of Hue's Editor is to make data querying easy and productive.

 It focuses on SQL but also supports job submissions.
-It comes with an intelligent autocomplete, search & tagging of data and query assistance.
+It comes with an intelligent autocomplete, [risk alerts and self service troubleshooting](http://gethue.com/hue-4-sql-editor-improvements/) and query assistance.

 Any editor can be `starred` next to its name so that it becomes the default editor and the landing page when logging in.